QueryDeck vs TablePro

 18+ databases is impressive but most app developers only use 2-3.

-CLI auto-detects your ORM (Prisma, Drizzle, TypeORM, SQLAlchemy) and connects instantly.
+CLI auto-detects your ORM (Prisma, Drizzle, TypeORM, SQLAlchemy, Eloquent) and connects instantly.

 SQL notebooks: mix SQL, Markdown, and results in one exportable document.